pirafrank/fpiracom/_posts/2019-05-25-speculative-execution.md

 ---
-title: Speculative execution side-channel vulnerabilities
+title: Speculative execution side-channel vulnerabilities [Updated]
 subtitle: Keep track of them and check for mitigations to be installed and enabled
 description: "Speculative execution side-channel vulnerabilities: keeping track of them and checking for mitigations to be installed and enabled"
 category: ['Articles']
 tags: ["security", "malware", "hardware"]
 ---

+*Update: Added notes about libgo improvements landing in GCC 10 Git.*

 It’s been over a year since speculative execution side-channel vulnerabilities are making the headlines.
 Understanding and knowledge of them are essential to protect against attacks that use them.